Soviet space dogs: Pchyolka and Mushka

 Pchyolka (Пчёлка, "little bee") and Mushka (Мушка, "little fly") spent a day in orbit on 1 December 1960 on board Korabl-Sputnik-3 (Sputnik 6) with "other animals", plants and insects.
 Due to a reentry error when the retrorockets failed to shut off when planned, their spacecraft was intentionally destroyed by remote self-destruct to prevent foreign powers from inspecting the capsule.

 Mushka was one of the three dogs trained for Sputnik 2 and was used during ground tests.
 She did not fly on Sputnik 2 because she refused to eat properly.

 Chernushka

 Chernushka (Чернушка, "Blackie") made one orbit on board Korabl-Sputnik-4 (Sputnik 9) on 9 March 1961 with a cosmonaut dummy (whom Soviet officials nicknamed Ivan Ivanovich), mice and a guinea pig.
 The dummy was ejected out of the capsule during re-entry and made a soft landing using a parachute.
 Chernushka was recovered unharmed inside the capsule.

 Zvyozdochka

-Zvyozdochka (Zvezdochka, Звёздочка, "starlet"), who was named by Yuri Gagarin, made one orbit on board Korabl-Sputnik 5 on 25 March 1961 with a wooden cosmonaut dummy in the final practice flight before Gagarin's historic flight on 12 April.
+Zvyozdochka (Zvezdochka, Звёздочка, "starlet"), who was named by Yuri Gagarin, made one orbit on board Korabl-Sputnik 5 on 25 March 1961 with a wooden cosmonaut dummy, and other animals in the final practice flight before Gagarin's historic flight on 12 April.
 Again, the dummy was ejected out of the capsule while Zvezdochka remained inside.
 Both were recovered successfully.